helma-org/helma-swarm/README.txt

 Requirements
 ============

-This version of HelmaSwarm requires a Helma snapshot from January 14, 2006 or later.
+This version of HelmaSwarm requires Helma 1.6.0-rc2 (Release Candidate 2) or later.

 Building
 ========